Skip to main content

 #

 The most aggressive form.
 Converts every dimension to a single bit (0 or 1).
+(Note: Production BQ usually includes a learned rotation/projection, like ITQ or OPQ-style, prior to binarization to preserve recall).

 • Reduction: 32x.